Lack of military-civilian cooperation framework that impedes space technology innovation: IAF Deputy Chief | ExBulletin

 Lack of military-civilian cooperation framework that impedes space technology innovation: IAF Deputy Chief

-Therefore, space situational awareness is a time-consuming process, and he said he should be able to know the hostile manipulations of enemy space objects.

-“The existing capabilities of ISRO (Indian Space Research Organization) and DRDO (Defense Research and Development Organization) need to be integrated into the IAF’s atmospheric surveillance images.
-This integration is a gradual evolution to a comprehensive space surveillance network.
-Will be, “he said.
+“The existing functions of ISRO (Indian Space Research Organization) and DRDO (Defense Research and Development Organization) need to be integrated into the IAF’s atmospheric surveillance images.
+It will be, “he said.
 In the Indian context, another important focus is to complement the ground-based ballistic missile architecture by creating space-based ballistic missile defenses, Chaudhari said.
-“It should enable early warning detection and destruction of ICBMs (intercontinental ballistic missiles), as well as predicting launch pad positions and collision points,” he said.
+“It should enable early warning detection and destruction of ICBMs (intercontinental ballistic missiles), as well as predicting launch pad locations and collision points,” he said.

-Another changing paradigm in space applications is the growing prevalence of low earth orbit or LEO satellites, especially in areas that have historically been purely done by geostationary satellites.

 Sources